diegoroyo/mitransient/README.md

 ## After installation

-At this point you should be able to `import mitsuba` and `import mitransient` in your Python code (careful about setting the correct `PATH` environment variable if you have compiled Mitsuba 3 yourself, see the section below).
+At this point, you should be able to `import mitsuba` and `import mitransient` in your Python code (careful about setting the correct `PATH` environment variable if you have compiled Mitsuba 3 yourself, see the section below).

-If it works, you're all set!

 For NLOS data capture simulations, see https://github.com/diegoroyo/tal. `tal` is a toolkit that allows you to create and simulate NLOS scenes with an easier shell interface instead of directly from Python.

 ### If you use your own Mitsuba 3

-If you have opted for using a custom (non-default installation through `pip`) of Mitsuba 3, you have several options for it.
+If you have opted for using a custom (non-default installation through `pip`) Mitsuba 3, you have several options for it.
 The idea here is to be able to control which version of Mitsuba will be loaded on demand.

 * One solution is to directly execute `setpath.sh` provided after the compilation of the Mitsuba 3 repo [(More info)](https://mitsuba.readthedocs.io/en/latest/src/developer_guide/compiling.html).
-This shell script (on Linux) will modify the `PATH` and `PYTHONPATH` variables to load first this version of Mitsuba.
+This shell script will modify the `PATH` and `PYTHONPATH` variables to load first this version of Mitsuba.
 * Another solution following the previous one is to directly set yourself the `PYTHONPATH` environment variable as you wish.
-* Another solution for having a custom version globally available is by using `pip install .--editable`.
+* Another solution for having a custom version globally available is by using `pip install . --editable`.
 This will create a symlink copy of the package files inside the corresponding `site-packages` folder and will be listed as a package installed of `pip` and will be available as other packages installed.
-If you recompile them, you will still have the newest version directly for use.
+If you recompile them, you will still have the newest version directly to use.
 Please follow these instructions:
   * Go to `<mitsuba-path>/mitsuba3/build/python/drjit` and execute `pip install . --editable`.
   * Go to `<mitsuba-path>/mitsuba3/build/python/mitsuba` and execute `pip install . --editable`.
-* If you are a user of Jupyter Notebooks, the easiest solution will be to add the following snippet of code to modify on-site the PYTHON PATH for that specific notebook:
+* If you are a user of Jupyter Notebooks, the easiest solution will be to add the following snippet of code to modify the notebook's `PYTHONPATH`:
 ```python
 import sys
 sys.path.insert(0, '<mitsuba-path>/mitsuba3/build/python')